Skip to content

 Loading the data

-The data we converted is then loaded to the database in a separate set of tables, which have the same names that the target tables, but prefixed with temp_XXX (with XXX being a random 8 characters uuid string, by default).
+The converted data is loaded into a separate set of tables with the same names as the target tables, but prefixed with temp_XXX (a random 8-character UUID string, by default).

 We keep the primary keys from the flat data model created at the previous stage, as temporary keys.